makersacademy/chitter-challenge/README.md

 ```

 ### Heroku
-The program is avaiable on Heroku: http://chitternow.herokuapp.com/
+The program is available on Heroku: http://chitternow.herokuapp.com/

 Tests
 -------